 I am a sucker for a pretty spring wreath, which is funny, because I really do not like fake flowers.
 At all.
 I strongly prefer the real thing and if, for some reason, I cannot have them in my home, then my centerpieces generally feature fruit or food.
 Unfortunately, neither of these items lend themselves readily to long term displays, so if I want color and softness on my walls and doors, then fake flowers it is ~ although the idea of a cupcake wreath is very, very tempting!

 With spring around the corner, I wanted to add something colorful to my front door, but I didn't really want to spend a ton of money.

 I have stated before that I am downright cheap when it comes to accessories, so the idea of paying fifty to a hundred bucks for a wreath, that I may or may not hate next season, just doesn't fly.

 So what's a girl to do?
 Why DIY of course.

 The wreath I used for this project was hanging over the bananas at my supermarket.
 It was $4.99, I kid you not, but it was also kind of a mess.
 The grapevine was cracked, the flowers were sparsely placed and many of them were falling off, but I knew that with a few bucks and a little glue, it could be outstanding.

-I started by removing the flowers from the grapevine and rewiring them onto a twelve inch wire frame.
+I started by removing the flowers from the grapevine and rewiring them onto a twelve inch wire frame I had tucked in my craft closet.
 It actually worked out well, since I have a storm door and I need a thin wreath to fit between the glass and the door.

 When I was happy with the way things looked, I made sure that my wires were tight and everything was glued down where I wanted it.
 I love the glue gun, as I can move the flowers in any direction I want, fixing any droopy or unruly buds along the way.

 The purple ribbon came with the wreath, I just untied the bow and looped it around the wire for a more whimsical look.